Something Good (Utah Saints song)

 "Something Good" is a song by English electronic music duo Utah Saints.
 It was first included as the opening song on a seven-track EP titled Something Good, then later included on their debut album, Utah Saints (1992).
 The song contains a vocal sample from Kate Bush's "Cloudbusting", which had been a top-20 UK hit in 1985.
-Issued as a single on 25 May 1992, it reached number four on the UK Singles Chart as well as number seven on the US Billboard Hot Dance Club Play chart.
+Issued as a single on 25 May 1992, it reached number four on the UK Singles Chart as well as number seven on the US Billboard Dance Club Play chart.
 The BBC used the song during its coverage of the Opening Ceremony of the Barcelona Olympic Games of 1992 and was also used for Carlton Television's pre-launch trailer.

 In 2007, the track was remixed by Australian band Van She under their electro remix pseudonym, "Van She Tech", and released in March 2008 as "Something Good '08" with a new music video.
 Bush's vocal sample was re-recorded by Davina Perera—a West End singer/actress and former Pop Idol contestant—but remained the focal point of the song.
 The remix entered the top 10 on downloads alone, climbing to number eight on the UK Singles Chart after the CD release.
 It was the band's first top-20 hit in 15 years.